 You will work in the EDyP team (Studying the Dynamics of Proteomes), whose main specialty lies in the use of mass-spectrometry-based proteomics to characterize complex protein samples.
 The lab is equipped with latest generation MS instruments and has developed software tools to help identify and quantify proteins and their post-translational modifications.

 Histone lysine acylations, selective protein assemblies, quantitative proteomics, functional genomics, spermatogenesis, multi-omics data integration.

 El Kennani S, Crespo M, Govin J, Pflieger D. Proteomic analysis of histone variants and their PTMs: strategies and pitfalls.
 Proteomes.
 2018 Jun 21;6(3). pii: E29. doi: 10.3390/proteomes6030029

-Please send a CV, a motivation letter and at least one letter of recommendation from a former internship supervisor to Delphine Pflieger, at email@example.com.
+Please send a CV, a motivation letter and two letters of recommendation to Delphine Pflieger, email@example.com